 Market Risk (Enhanced Core Plus Fund and High Yield Fund only) - Market risk is the risk that the market value of a security may move up and down, sometimes rapidly and unpredictably.
 Market risk may affect a single issuer, an industry, a sector or the market as a whole.
 Markets for securities in which a Fund invests may decline significantly in response to adverse issuer, political, regulatory, market, economic or other developments that may cause broad changes in market value, public perceptions concerning these developments, and adverse investor sentiment or publicity.
 Similarly, the impact of any epidemic, pandemic or natural disaster, or widespread fear that such events may occur, could negatively affect the global economy, as well as the economies of individual countries, the financial performance of individual companies and sectors, and the markets in general in significant and unforeseen ways.
 Any such impact could adversely affect the prices and liquidity of the securities and other instruments in which a Fund invests, which in turn could negatively impact the Fund's performance and cause losses on your investment in the Fund.
 Recent examples include pandemic risks related to COVID-19 and aggressive measures taken worldwide in response by governments, including closing borders, restricting international and domestic travel, and the imposition of prolonged quarantines of large populations, and by businesses, including changes to operations and reducing staff.
-The impact of the COVID-19 pandemic may be short term or may last for an extended period of time, and in either case could result in a substantial economic downturn or recession.

-Master Limited Partnerships (MLPs) Risk (High Yield Fund only)

-- MLPs are limited partnerships in which the ownership units are publicly traded.
+Master Limited Partnerships (MLPs) Risk (High Yield Fund only) - MLPs are limited partnerships in which the ownership units are publicly traded.
 MLPs often own several properties or businesses (or own interests) that are related to oil and gas industries or other natural resources, but they also may finance other projects.
 To the extent that an MLP's interests are all in a particular industry, the MLP will be negatively impacted by economic events adversely impacting that industry.
 Additional risks of investing in an MLP also include those involved in investing in a partnership as opposed to a corporation.
 For example, state law governing partnerships is often less restrictive than state law governing corporations.
-Accordingly. there may be fewer protections afforded to investors in a MLP than investors in a corporation.
+Accordingly, there may be fewer protections afforded to investors in a MLP than investors in a corporation.
 For example, investors in MLPs may have limited voting rights or be liable under certain circumstances for amounts greater than the amount of their investment.
 In addition, MLPs may be subject to state taxation in certain jurisdictions which will have the effect of reducing the amount of income paid by the MLP to its investors.